 Storing your Tarot Decks

 You’ll want to make sure that they aren’t left out, especially for others to touch since allowing others to handle your cards can disturb their energy and make them unusable for reading.

 Clean your Tarot Cards

 Regardless of what deck you’re using, when you are done with a reading you will need to cleanse them.
 The options for doing so are endless, but white sage and crystal cleansing are two favorites.

 Getting your first deck

 Remember that you are the one who will be using your cards day in and day out, so you’ll want to choose based on your intuition, artistic eye, and other personal preferences while still considering things like sizing and quality.

-Now that we have gone over some of the top tarot decks of 2020, you should have an idea of what is out there.
-There are tarot decks that are perfect for people of any age, and from any walk of life.
+The beauty of all the different Tarot decks out there, and there are literally thousands, is that it’s for everybody.
+You will find tarot decks that are for people of any age, any taste, any designs, and from any walk of life.
 Whether you’re a beginning tarot reader or an expert mystic that gives daily readings, we got you covered with our ultimate list of the best-voted tarot decks for all-time.